browserengineering/book/book/animations.md

-*Composited & threaded transform and scroll animations*: Our browser supports transfoms and scrolling, but they are not fully composited or threaded, and transform animations are not supported.
+*Composited & threaded transform and scroll animations*: Our browser supports transfoms and scrolling, but they are not fully composited or threaded, and transform transition animations are not supported.
 Implement these.
-(Hint: for transforms, it just requires following the same pattern as for `opacity`;
-for scrolling, it requires setting fewer dirty bits in `handle_down`.)
+(Hint: for transforms, it just requires following the same pattern as for `opacity`; for scrolling, it requires setting fewer dirty bits in `handle_down`.)
 [This simultaneous transform and opacity animation][tr-example] should now work, without any raster, and scrolling on that page should not raster either.

  [tr-example]: examples/example13-transform-transition.html